 Peter Biggins, an amateur genealogist, kit 127469 in the Biggins DNA project.

-There are two unrelated origins: English and Irish.
-See the Biggins/Beggan Map.
+There are several unrelated origins: English and Irish.
+See Biggins/Beggan Irish Roots.

 The English Biggin are from Yorkshire, Derbyshire, London, and other places.
 In Yorkshire, there is a Biggin Lane.
 In Derbyshire, there is a Biggin Lane and Bigginmill Lane.
 In the London Borough of Croydon, there was a Biggins Farm that dated back to the 16th century.
 All that remains today are two streets: Biggin Way and Biggin Hill.
 Twelve miles to the southwest of the farm, the outskirts of the London Borough of Bromley, is the town of Biggin Hill and Biggin Hill Airport.

-One Biggins (127469) with Clan Colla DNA has done BIG Y testing.
-See: Clan Colla BIG Y Tree.
+Seven with Clan Colla DNA have done BIG Y testing.
+They share a BY3164 SNP.
+The very roughly estimated age of BY3164 is 1364 AD.
+See: See: BY3164 Story.
+See also: Clan Colla BIG Y Tree.

 For more information, see: